Former partners, UW Eau Claire and UW Superior, no longer have library media preparation programs.

 If you decide to pursue a graduate degree, choose your Home Campus carefully and check the course requirements for the degree.
 Each university offers degree programs with slightly different emphases and each has different kinds of connections to area schools and practicum possibilities.
 This is your opportunity to either pick the closest campus, or choose among the relative strengths and options of a more distant campus.
 Your licensure work will usually comprise much of the degree but you need to be aware of any other expectations.
 Before choosing your Home Campus, consult with each university's faculty representative in UWSSLEC.

-Currently UW Whitewater and UW Oshkosh will start offering the initial 1902 license for those with a bachelor's degree but no teaching license in fall 2018.
+As of 2018, UW Whitewater and UW Oshkosh offer the 1902 as an initial license for those with a bachelor's degree but no teaching license.
 Check with the campus advisor for the specific requirements for this initial teaching license.